honeycombio/devrel-opentelemetry-demo/devrel-README.md

 az login
 ```

-If you get `Error when retrieving token from sso: Token has expired and refresh failed`, then do this step again.
+If you get `Error when retrieving token from sso: Token has expired and refresh failed`, then... it's probably trying to connect to EKS, and I should run `k config use-context devrel-azure` (because that's the name of my context for this cluster)

 ### log in to pulumi

+This is only needed if you're going to deploy to the main demo!
+To run in your own namespace, you don't have to do this.

 ```shell
 pulumi login